wp-plugins/recent-facebook-posts/readme.txt

 2. The green circled fields are the fields where you'll need to provide your Facebook app id and app secret (as shown in screenshot 1).

 == Changelog ==
+= 1.2 =
+* Fixed: Reverted back to 'posts' instead of 'feed', to exclude posts from others.
+* Fixed: undefined index 'count' when renewing cache file
+* Fixed: wrong comment or like count for some posts
+* Improved: calculation of cache file modification time to prevent unnecessary cache renewal
+* Improved: error message when cURL is not enabled
+* Improved: access token and cache configuration options are now only available when connected

 = 1.1.2 =
 * Fixed: Added spaces after the like and comment counts in the shortcode output